AridityTeam/advanced-source-engine-2013/README.md

 # Advanced source engine 2013

+**NOTE!!!!!!: the original creator deleted his GitHub account that includes advanced-source-engine-2013 with it.**
+**From now on, this is the only available source.**

 Valve official source engine 2013 release code does not include some features like gameui, launcher, etc...

 So, using the 2017 Source Engine source code leaks, I tried to link some missing items source code that Valve didn't release.